 End Note: I mention (it was culled from the published version) a hypothetical “equivalent” annual payout of $50,000 that would get you the same $1M ultimate reward, but spread out over time so that it would not be subject to the “millionaire’s tax”.
 That is, however, based on a very simplistic model ($50,000/year x 20 years = $1M).

 In a more realistic scenario, imagine that the average rate of inflation over that time was 2.25%, thus increasing the actual dollar amount of each annual payout over time while its value stayed the same.
-Further, assume that the annual payout was not merely stuffed under a mattress but was invested, as it was received, in more traditional/less risky investments than a personal business (like a stock/bond portfolio) that averaged an annual 6% rate of return.
+Further, assume that the annual payout was not merely stuffed under a mattress but was invested, as it was received, in more traditional/less risky investments than a personal business (like a stock/bond portfolio or, more likely these days, an index fund) that averaged an annual 6% rate of return.
 In that case, to end up with the same $1M at the end, the value of the annual payout would be, not $50,000, but roughly $35,000 valued in today’s dollars (meaning the cash value of the annual payout in the 20th year, after it had accrued 20 years worth of inflation); in the first year, the payout would have been roughly $22,000 in contemporaneous dollars (and would, of course, increase slowly over time to keep the value the same as inflation devalued the dollar).

 © Copyright 2022, Augustus P. Lowell